-General Account assets chosen for use as described above shall be selected on a consistent basis from one valuation hereunder to the next.
+General Account assets chosen for use shall be selected on a consistent basis from one valuation hereunder to the next.
 For products in which a substantial portion of policyholder funds are allocated to Separate Accounts, in many instances the initial General Account assets may be negative, resulting in a projected interest expense.